{{selectedAlertBand.alertDescription}}

 For further updates subscribe

-Anglian Water's Urban Regeneration Programme will invest £160million into Surface Water Management schemes across the two coastal catchments.
+Anglian Water's Urban Regeneration Programme will invest £160 million into Surface Water Management across the two coastal catchments.

-Our aim is to deliver combined sewer overflow (CSO) spill and sewer flood reduction through nature-based, urban regeneration across the two A-WINEP target locations of Southend-on-sea and Great Yarmouth.
+Our aim is to deliver combined sewer overflow (CSO) spill and sewer flood reduction through nature-based, urban regeneration in Southend-on-Sea and Great Yarmouth.